mishraanuraagx/bank_apis/bank_api/README.md

 ```

 This will run the test suite and check for functionality in your routes, such as creating users, creating accounts, transferring money, and reading transaction history.

-## Todos:

--   **Locale handling:** Learn locale from the URL or user configuration.
-Load default strings if locale is missing.
--   **Dynamic Configuration:** Investigate if values from `config.py` should be moved to the database.
-This is especially useful when configurations need to change dynamically, and to support better scalability (e.g., Kubernetes).
--   **Support for Larger Numbers:** Move `account_id` to support larger numbers for scalability.
--   **Unique Usernames:** Currently, users with the same name are allowed.
-In the future, there should be unique checks for usernames/emails, especially once authentication is added.
--   **Improved API Responses:** Enhance return values for POST requests, especially for the transfer endpoint, which could return a `transaction_id` or additional useful information.

 ## Design